 Augustana's new Master of Science in Speech Language Pathology program was developed by faculty in the college's well-established undergraduate program in Communication Sciences and Disorders.

-Within the Augustana’s M.S. program, students can:
+Within Augustana’s Master of Science in Speech Language Pathology program, students can:

 • Gain more experience with 84 graduate credits, half in clinic-based courses.
 Within a liberal arts setting that highlights ethics and service, graduate students become better prepared for their future work.

-Service learning is valued and taught at Augustana: Examples include hearing screenings for refugees, literacy tutoring, and working with at-risk expectant mothers.
+Service learning is valued and taught at Augustana.
+Examples include hearing screenings for refugees, literacy tutoring, and working with at-risk expectant mothers.